-We often say that when we are in love we feel warmth all over our body or when we are angry the blood rushes to our head.
+We often say that when we are in love, we feel the warmth all over our body, or when we are angry, the blood rushes to our head.
 As it turns out, these are not just words.

-The study, published in the journal «Proceedings of the National Academies of Sciences», presents the findings in form of diagrams.

-Yellow color shows the points with the most increased activity, while blue color indicates the ones with the more reduced activity.
+The study, published in the journal «Proceedings of the National Academies of Sciences», presents the findings in the form of diagrams.
+The yellow color shows the points with the most increased activity, while the blue color indicates the ones with the lowest activity.

 People in love have a feeling of warmth, which leaves ‘unaffected’ the area around the knees and down.
 According to scientists, it may explain why we say that we feel our knees “shaking” at the sight of our beloved one.
-Conversely, those who have a heartbreak or, as we say, have their heart broken, feel pain or heaviness in the chest.
+Conversely, those who are feeling broken or sad, or, as we say, have their heart broken, feel pain or heaviness in the chest.

-Researchers from several Finnish universities led by Lauri Nummenmaa and Enrico Glerean showed movies and read stories, which were designed to induce specific emotions, to 700 male and female volunteers of various races and cultures.
+Researchers from the Finnish universities led by Lauri Nummenmaa and Enrico Glerean showed movies and read stories, which were designed to induce specific emotions, to 700 male and female volunteers of various races and cultures.

-Copyright © 2017 Learning Mind.
+Copyright © 2012-2023 Learning Mind.
 All rights reserved.
 For permission to reprint, contact us.